0aad/Video-Compare/README.md

 # Video-Compare
-The project is structured into modular Python scripts, each responsible for a core function in the video comparison pipeline.
-Here's a breakdown of the main components:
 ## 📁 Code Structure

 The project is structured into modular Python scripts, each responsible for a core function in the video comparison pipeline.
 Here's a breakdown of the main components: